MehranGhamaty/PointProcesses/README.md

 The python package is written to explore point processes, specifically anytime versions of temporal point process.
-The tool is constructed using TensorFlow, using automatic differentiation, along with static typing to catch bugs.
+The tool is written using TensorFlow, using automatic differentiation, along with static typing to catch bugs.

 A multivariate Hawkes process with static base rate and a sum of